CillianReilly/paradise/README.md

 ##### run.q parameters
 * cli - specify if kdb+ is ran in foreground or background.
 Default 1
-* mic - start the microphone.
-Default 0
 * ml - use machine learning model to predict commands.
 Default 1

 ##### Requirements